Skip to content

 AWS Uploads

-Copy the generated cartloader outputs to your designated AWS S3 catalog path:
+Upload the generated cartloader outputs to your designated AWS S3 directory:

 1